x75/x75.github.io/_posts/2016-10-06-apparent-uselessness.md

 ---
 layout: post
 title: Apparent uselessness
+comments: true

 ---

-# Apparent uselessness and the illusion of progress
+## Apparent uselessness, the illusion of progress, and the difficulty of finding your way

-*Keywords*: dominant progressivist narratives, undreamed-of-utility, robot epistemology
+__Keywords__: robot epistemology, robot learning, exploration, dominant progressivist narratives, undreamed-of-utility

 Sometime last year I picked up on Kenneth Stanley's and Joel Lehmann's 2015 book called "Why Greatness Cannot Be Planned - The Myth of the